 “Hey [Name], I’m taking on new projects starting [Date].
 Any need for [your service] at [Company]?”

-You're reminding them you exist and making the next step easy.
+You're just reminding them you exist and making the next step easy.
+Not convincing them.
+Or selling yourself.
+Just letting them know you’re here to help.

 4. Quarterly Check-Ins (every 3 months)

-You can follow up up to 5 more times.
+You can follow up 5 more times leaving 3 months between each one.

 Most freelancers tell themselves a story when a prospect doesn’t reply: